A BRIEF HISTORY OF GALWAY, IRELAND

 In the 16th century Galway was still a prosperous town and port.
 The main import was still wine.
 In 1505 some of the streets of Galway were paved.

 Furthermore Galway was given new charters in 1545, which extended its jurisdiction to the Aran Island.
 Galway was given another charter in 1579.
-At that time a writer said: 'The town is well built and walled with an excellent good harbour and is replenished with many wealthy merchants.'
+At that time a writer said: 'The town is well built and walled with an excellent good harbor and is replenished with many wealthy merchants.'

 St Bridget's Hospital was built in 1543.
 That year Galway suffered an outbreak of sweating sickness.
 It is not known exactly what this disease was but it caused many deaths in the city.
 However Galway soon recovered and prospered again.